 This is the second of a set of two tips from Jaime Dupuis, practice consultant for the Regional Extension Center

 of New Hampshire (RECNH).
 The first tip covered why it's important to conduct organizational risk assessments.
 Here, Jaime details how to establish a culture of PHI security in order to be compliant with the upcoming HIPAA omnibus rule.

 Don't fall for the fallacy that a meaningful use certified EHR vendor has created HIPAA compliance for you merely through the certification process.

-the patient pays out-of-pocket for that care.
+- Remember, the omnibus rule states that providers can't send information on a particular patient procedure back to the patient's health plan if the patient pays out-of-pocket for that care.
 Set up a process to honor such requests among billing and coding staff.